ncsurobotics/SW8-Documentation/docs/electrical/software/git.md

     - Arch: `sudo pacman -S git`

+## GitHub Authentication

+GitHub disallow less secure "basic password" authentication.
+Thus to clone private repositories or push to repositories you have write access to, you must be able to authenticate with a more secure method.
+There are three ways of doing this

+- Use Git Credential Manager (recommended as this is the easiest to setup)
+- Use a personal access token (strongly discouraged for general use)
+- Use a SSH key registered to your GitHub account

+### Git Credential Manager

+Generally we are using git on local computers with a graphical login.
+Thus, Git Credential Manager can be used.
+It should be installed by default with the git installer for windows.
+Other platforms, follow the instructions [here](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md).

+Once installed and configured, you can clone and interact with git repositories using "https" protocol.
+When you need to login to your github account to access a repository, a small window will popup allowing you to login.
+Git credential manager will remember the login on that computer in the future.

 ## Using Git

 *Note: There are many graphical tools out there for git (GitHub desktop, SourceTree, etc), however this guide focuses on using git from the command line.*